 The night before she died, my sister told me excitedly, twice, about the wonderful meal she had.
 “I’m just trying to stay alive,” she said.
 I would never hear her voice again.

-You are alive.
-Do something with this day.
 Don’t complain it away.
 Live it.